-Povilas Lastauskas, PhD (Trinity College, Cambridge)
+Povilas Lastauskas, PhD (Trinity College & Faculty of Economics, University of Cambridge)

-© 2021 Povilas Lastauskas
+© 2024 Povilas Lastauskas